Donders-Institute/ni2-electrophys/exercises_text/ni2_forward1.md

 -   You will know that making a weighted combination is equivalent to doing a matrix multiplication.
 -   Argue that temporal characteristics of the sources and the spatial mixing interact in a non-trivial way.

 We start with the generation of some 'source signals'.
-To this end we can use the function ni2_activation.
-If you type help ni2_activation on the MATLAB-command line you can read how to use the function.
+To this end we can use the function `ni2_activation`.
+If you type `help ni2_activation` on the MATLAB-command line you can read how to use the function.
 Let's start with

-    [data, time] = ni2_activation;
+    [sourceactivity, time] = ni2_activation;

 Without specifying any input arguments, the function will set all parameters to a default value.
-Type help ni2_activation to see the default parameter values.
+Type `help ni2_activation` to see the default parameter values.

-The output variables data and time contain for each sampled time point the amplitude of the signal, and the time in seconds.
-You can visualize the data by using MATLAB's built-in function plot.
+The output variables `sourceactivity` and `time` contain for each sampled time point the amplitude of the source signal, and the time in seconds.
+You can visualize the activity by using MATLAB's built-in function plot.
 Type

-    figure; plot(time, data);
+    figure; plot(time, sourceactivity);

 > Verify whether the default parameter settings in ni2_activation coincide with what is described in the function’s

-Now we will create an activation time course, which peaks at 0.4 seconds, and which has an oscillation frequency of 5 Hz:
+Now we will create a second time course that peaks at 0.4 seconds and which has an oscillation frequency of 5 Hz:

-    [data2, time2] = ni2_activation('latency', 0.4, 'frequency', 5);
+    [sourceactivity2, time] = ni2_activation('latency', 0.4, 'frequency', 5);

 Verify the result by using the plot function.
 You can visualize the two time courses in the same figure by doing:

     figure; hold on;
-    plot(time, data);
+    plot(time, sourceactivity, 'b');
-    plot(time2, data2, 'r');
+    plot(time, sourceactivity2, 'r');

-The hold on command is necessary in order to show more than one line in the figure.
+The `hold on` command is necessary in order to show more than one line in the figure.

 > Evaluate the effect of the different parameter settings is on the shape of the time course, by specifying different values for the frequency, ncycle, latency and phase.

 We can apply a very simple instantaneous mixing to the two sources' timecourses by just summing the two.
 This procedure is equivalent to taking a weighted combination, where the weight for each source is 1:

-    datamix = data+data2;
+    datamix = sourceactivity + sourceactivity2;
     figure; plot(time, datamix);

-> Plot the three activation time courses in a single figure and verify that the peaks and troughs in the mixed signal do not necessarily end up at the same latencies as in the constituent source signals.
+> Plot the three time courses in a single figure and verify that the peaks and troughs in the mixed signal do not necessarily end up at the same latencies as in the constituent source signals.

-> Investigate how the morphology of the mixed signal changes, when the latency of the second component (data2) is changed.
+> Investigate how the morphology of the mixed signal changes, when the latency of the second component (sourceactivity2) is changed.
 Also, see what the effect is of changing the phase of the second component.
-Hint: create a new 'data2’ with different input parameters to ni2_activation and create a new 'datamix’.
+Hint: create a new `sourceactivity2` with different input parameters to ni2_activation and create a new 'datamix’.
 Look in the help documentation of ni2_activation to try and understand how to adjust the phase of the signal.

 Next, we will verify that a (weighted) combination of two (or more) activation time courses can be easily achieved by means of a matrix multiplication.
 To this end we first concatenate the original source activations into a single matrix (each of the original timecourses will be a row in the resulting matrix):

-    datacombined = [data; data2];
+    sourcecombined = [sourceactivity; sourceactivity2];

 Note that it is now very easy to plot both timecourses with a single plotting command:

-    figure; plot(time, datacombined);
+    figure; plot(time, sourcecombined);

 We can now make a mixture of the two 'sources' with a simple matrix multiplication.
 Execute the following lines of code and verify that the outcomes are the same.

-    datamix1 = data+data2;
+    datamix1 = sourceactivity + sourceactivity2;
-    datamix2 = sum(datacombined, 1);
+    datamix2 = sum(sourcecombined, 1);
-    datamix3 = [1 1]*datacombined;
+    datamix3 = [1 1] * sourcecombined;

 or, more generally

     mix = [1 1];
-    datamix3 = mix*datacombined;
+    datamix3 = mix * sourcecombined;

 Note that the outcome of a matrix multiplication A*B, where the input matrices are of dimensionality n x m and m x p yields a matrix of dimensionality n x p.
 If you don't remember exactly the mechanics involved in a matrix multiplication, you should look this up in the course material for the CNS Advanced Mathematics course, or you could check the Wikipedia entry on matrix multiplication.
 In our example p corresponds with the number of time points, m with the number of 'sources', and n with the number of 'channels'.
 Our (very simple) 1 x 2 mixing matrix [1 1] thus corresponds to the mapping of 2 sources onto a single channel, where each of the sources is weighted with a factor of 1.
 We can increase the number of channels by increasing the number of rows in the matrix mix:

     mix = [0 1; 0.1 0.9; 0.25 0.75; 0.5 0.5; 0.75 0.25; 0.9 0.1; 1 0];
-    datamix = mix*datacombined;
+    datamix = mix * sourcecombined;

 To better evaluate the individual time courses of the mixed sources, but still visualizing them in the same figure, you can type: